|CLICK HERE FOR A LIST OF OUR CHARTERED MEMBERS|

 Why does the criteria require both experience and a qualification?

-Chartered member status recognises those who have reached the very highest level in our profession.
-It is awarded based on a combination of both experience and qualifications, and those who achieve Chartered status should then demonstrate commitment to maintaining that knowledge and keeping up to date.
-And it is on this all round achievement that the Queen's Privy Council granted us the authority to award Chartered member status – the mark of an up-to-date, experienced and qualified payroll professional.
+Chartered membership recognises those who have reached the very highest level in our profession.
+It is awarded based on a combination of both experience and qualifications, and those who achieve Chartered membership should then demonstrate commitment to maintaining that knowledge and keeping up to date.
+And it is on this all round achievement that the Queen's Privy Council granted us the authority to award Chartered membership – the mark of an up-to-date, experienced and qualified payroll professional.